KrossKinetic/AFLENT-Protocol-and-Custom-Encryption/README.md

-# CSE 220 HW2: AFLENT Protocol and Custom Encryption
+# AFLENT Protocol and Custom Encryption

-This project, completed for CSE 220: Systems Fundamentals I at Stony Brook University, focuses on low-level data manipulation in C. It involves implementing a custom network protocol, named **AFLENT**, and a block cipher for data encryption and decryption.
+This project focuses on low-level data manipulation in C. It involves implementing a custom network protocol, named **AFLENT**, and a block cipher for data encryption and decryption.
 The core of the project is performing byte and bit-level computations to pack, unpack, and transform data.

 ---